flessan/flessan.github.io/_tabs/about.md

 ## 📌 About Me

 - 🎓 Vocational High School student majoring in Software Engineering (RPL)
-- 💻 Focusing on web development, Android app development, and Discord bots
+- 💻 Focusing on web development, modding games, and Discord bots
-- 🎮 Manager of **FreedomGDPS!!11**, a Geometry Dash Private Server with a vibrant community
+- 🎮 Owner of **FreedomGDPS!!11**, a Geometry Dash Private Server with a vibrant community
 - 🎨 Hobbies include UI/UX design, animation, and experimenting with game modifications

 ---